HomeTriviaGeographyCamargue

 ✓ TRUE

 True.
-The Camargue is a vast river delta where the Rhône divides into the Grand Rhône and Petit Rhône, creating one of Europe’s largest wetland deltas.
+The Camargue is the largest river delta in Western Europe, created where the Rhône divides into the Grand Rhône and Petit Rhône.

 4.

-The Camargue is home to one of Europe’s oldest wild horse breeds, the Camarguais, which are always born black and turn white by age four.
+The Camargue is home to one of Europe’s oldest semi-feral horse breeds, the Camarguais, which are known for being born with a dark coat that gradually turns white as they mature.

 Click to reveal answer ›